 There are plenty of reasons you might want to remortgage, even if you do have bad credit.
 These could include:

 - Debt consolidation.
 This is when you want to add your existing debts to your monthly mortgage payment.
 This can often result in a lower interest rate on your other debts, enabling you to pay them off quicker.

 - Home renovations.
 If your home is in need of some serious TLC, remortgaging can be a great way to raise the funds for an extension, essential repairs or even that much-needed new kitchen.

 - A considerable purchase.
 Maybe you’re in desperate need for a new car?
+Or want to buy a new property?
 If you need money for a large purchase, remortgaging can be a good option.

 Why do I have a bad credit score, and how will it affect my remortgage application?